Security considerations for Azure Container Instances

 The solution supports container orchestrators including Docker Swarm, DC/OS, unmanaged Kubernetes, Service Fabric, and Red Hat OpenShift.

 Monitor your resource activity, like files, network, and other resources that your containers access.
 Monitoring resource activity and consumption is useful both for performance monitoring and as a security measure.

 Azure Monitor enables core monitoring for Azure services by allowing the collection of metrics, activity logs, and diagnostic logs.
 For example, the activity log tells you when new resources are created or modified.

 Metrics are available that provide performance statistics for different resources and even the operating system inside a virtual machine.
 You can view this data with one of the explorers in the Azure portal and create alerts based on these metrics.
 Azure Monitor provides the fastest metrics pipeline (5 minutes down to 1 minute), so you should use it for time-critical alerts and notifications.

 Log all container administrative user access for auditing

 Maintain an accurate audit trail of administrative access to your container ecosystem, including your Kubernetes cluster, container registry, and container images.
 These logs might be necessary for auditing purposes and will be useful as forensic evidence after any security incident.
 Azure solutions include:

-- Integration of Azure Kubernetes Service with Azure Security Center to monitor the security configuration of the cluster environment and generate security recommendations
+- Integration of Azure Kubernetes Service with Microsoft Defender for Cloud to monitor the security configuration of the cluster environment and generate security recommendations

 - Azure Container Monitoring solution